 Coronavirus Disease 2019 (COVID-19).
 Currently, no vaccine or specific treatment has been

-acquired immediately by adoptive transfer of SARS-CoV-2 specific T cells from convalescent
+be acquired immediately by adoptive transfer of SARS-CoV-2 specific T cells from

-cells from convalescent donors for urgent clinical use.
-The specific hypothesis is that
+specific T cells from convalescent donors for urgent clinical use.
+The specific

 A minimum of 8 convalescent donors will be recruited from Singapore to attain HLA sharing